lainproliant/jotdown/README.md

 project organization into a set of plain-text documents that can be easily edited, parsed, and manipulated both by scripts and humans alike.

-Jotdown can be parsed into a list of plain tokens or into a compiled DOM (Document Object Model).
-From the DOM it can then be translated into Markdown (coming soon!) for formatting and display purposes, or back into Jotdown after being modified in its structured form.

 Jotdown is offered simultaneously as a header-only C++ library and a compiled Python module sharing the same code.
 The Python bindings are enabled via pybind11.
 It is released under an MIT license, see LICENSE for more info.